rateldajer/markcrowley/_pages/publications.md

 ---
 layout: page
 permalink: /publications/
-title: publications
+title: all publications
+titleheader: all publications
-description: Published papers from the lab.
+description: All published papers from the lab.
 years: [2024,2023,2022, 2021, 2020, 2019, 2018, 2017, 2016, 2015, 2014, 2013, 2012, 2011, 2010, 2009, 2007, 2005]
-nav: true
+nav: false
 showtitle: true
-showsidebar: true
+shownotes: true
 ---

 Also see: